acsoto/BUAA-Compiler/README.md

 #### short circuit calculation

-There are two situations I need to use short circuit calculation :
+There are two situations where the short-circuit calculation is needed:

 ```c
 1. if(a&&b) // a is false
 2. if(a||b) // b is true
 ```

-This seems not an easy thing and I acutally spent lots of time to solve it.
+This was not an easy task, and I actually spent a lot of time solving it.

-My method is as follows:
+Here is my method:

-First, when I analyze `analyseLOrExp`, every `analyseLAndExp` will be followed by a `JNZ`, which is used for detect if the cond is false.
-If it is, jump to the if body label.
-At the same time, I generated cond label, which is ready for the `analyseLAndExp`.
+First, when analyzing `analyseLOrExp`, every `analyseLAndExp` is followed by a `JNZ`, which is used to detect if the condition is false.
+If it is, it jumps to the if body label.
+At the same time, I generated a condition label, which is ready for the `analyseLAndExp`.

 ```java
 private void analyseLOrExp(ArrayList<Word> exp, String from) {